 \textit{Localization:} Here, we cover methods which look to improve localization through improved pose estimation, bundle adjustment, or outlier rejection.
-Some are not necessarily SLAM, but are designed to be usable as a component in SLAM models.
+Some are not necessarily SLAM on their own, since they do not construct a map and instead focus on subproblems like pose estimation.
+These methods are designed to be usable as components in SLAM models.
 In laparoscopy, we know the camera has specific motion constraints as it needs to pass through a fixed trocar hole. \citet{vasconcelosRCMSLAMVisualLocalisation2019} integrate these known constraints to constrain possible poses, creating RCM-SLAM.

 To estimate pose or depth between frames as a part of a network,~\citet{ozyorukEndoSLAMDatasetUnsupervised2021} introduce a large dataset along with a pose and depth learning neural network, Endo-SFMLearner, which learns relative pose and monocular depth using unsupervised losses.
 Specifically, they use an affine-adjusted photometric loss along with geometric losses for training.
-Fig.~\ref{fig:ozyorukEndo2021b} shows the dataset they use for evaluation.
+Fig.~\ref{fig:ozyorukEndo2021b} shows an example from the dataset they use for evaluation.

-\screenshot[ozyorukEndo2021b]{./screenshots/endoslamdata2021.png}{Ground truth reconstructions from the EndoSLAM dataset, generated using a 3D scanner.
+\screenshot[ozyorukEndo2021b]{./endoslamdata2021.png}{Ground truth reconstructions from the EndoSLAM dataset, generated using a 3D scanner.
 From~\citet{ozyorukEndoSLAMDatasetUnsupervised2021} with permission from Elsevier.}

-\textit{Poor texture:} The following articles deal with poorly textured regions, for reconstruction and also localization.
+\textit{Poor texture:} The following articles deal with using poorly textured regions for reconstruction and localization.
 To address the low texture present in endoscopic environments,~\citet{zhouRealTimeDenseReconstruction2020} propose a rigid SLAM methodology with modifications for low texture.
 They use ZNCC for stereo estimation, and ORB for feature matching.
 They discard points using a RANSAC outlier rejection method and use an ICP loss for matching frames.
 A Truncated Signed Distance Field (TSDF) is used for visualization of the point cloud as a watertight surface.
 Again, addressing poor matches/texture,~\citet{wangVisualSLAMbasedBronchoscope2020} extend ORB-SLAM by proposing a specific feature matching criteria for new frames based on bronchoscopic priors (e.g., by limiting inliers to a smaller filtering window), and evaluate their method on \exvivo{} bronchoscopies.

 \citet{jiaLongTermRobust2021}, address stereo endoscopy by matching stereo ORB features using an epipolar search in combination with GMSMatch~\citep{bianGMSGridBasedMotion2020}.
 They assume a rigid environment, and thus can use keyframes to re-localize, ORB features to match points, and ICP to find pose for new frames.
 Their method performs bundle adjustment in a background thread to refine the poses and 3D map point locations.
 Specifically, their method operates on a masked (separated from the background) kidney surface under the assumption it is rigid enough to track.